1. URDF Import: Turtlebot

 +Add button on top of the Propery tab, and select “Physics > Mass”.

 If your robot is oscillating at the joint or moving too slow, take a look at the stiffness and damping parameters for the joints.
 High stiffness makes the joints snap faster and harder to the desire target, and higher damping smoothes but also slows down the joint’s movement to target.
 For pure position drives, set relatively high stiffness and low damping.
 For velocity drives, stiffness must be set to zero with a non-zero damping.
-We provide two tools to help with inspect the joints and tune the stiffness and damping parameters: Gain Tuner and Articulation Inspector.
-Please go to the perspective tutorials for details on how to use them.

 When the URDF importer finishes, the robot that appears on stage is usually loaded as a reference.
 This can be confirmed by an orange arrow on the robot prim on the stage tree .
 If you have problem changing the parameters and saving them, you may need to edit the original USD file that the reference is pointing to instead.
 The path to the original USD file can be found under the property tab References -> Asset Path.